Kedron State High School: Asbestos

 During the 2005 school year it was found that a series of seven broken roof tiles containing asbestos where found on school premises.
 It was later revealed by Queensland education minister Rod Welford that Kedron was one of twenty Queensland schools know at the time to have asbestos in school buildings.

-An audit conducted by the Queensland Government on asbestos presence in public schools found that an additional 95 schools including Kedron contained Asbestolux on school grounds.
+An audit conducted by the Queensland Government on asbestos presence in public schools found that an additional 95 schools including Kedron contained asbestos on school grounds.

 School expansions

 In 2013 building plans to construct a new block of class rooms (R Block) and a multi purpose teaching and Food Studies block (S Block).
 In 2015 building was completed on R block followed by the completion of S block in 2019.

-Members of the Kedron State High School Parents-Teachers Association and the local community have been campaigning for a replacement for the schools aging hall and music facilities since 2016.
+Members of the school's Parents-Teachers Association and the local community have been campaigning for a replacement for the schools aging hall and music facilities since 2016.
 In 2025, plans were approved and construction began.
+To celebrate the schools 60th anniversary on the 18th of June 2026 and annual 'EXPO' open day, past alumni were invited back to tour the newly opened building.
+From mid 2026, classes started to use the KPAC (Kedron Performing Arts Centre) consisting of two levels of teaching rooms and various performing arts facilities.